the-teachingRSE-project/competencies/response_to_referees.md

 The Integration into teams is now mentioned in the Tasks-and-Responsibilities section.

+## Reviewer 2 Feedback: Section 5.2
+>    I disagree with some of the claims here (e.g., license discussion for Bachelor's degree seems like too much).
+Generally, though, this section is nice.
+However...
+>    Not all RSEs have PhDs.
+Most of them do, yes, but many RSEs who do NOT have PhDs are still wildly successful without having gained the proposed skills as PhD students.
+How do you address that scenario (i.e., where an RSE stops after a Bachelors, Masters, etc.?)

+We agree that a full license discussion would be too much for a Bachelor's degree, we really mean a very basic awareness that different licenses exist and may come with obligations (e.g. copyleft), which would fit in a more general discussion around academic conduct as a primer to a Bachelor's thesis.
+We expanded on what we mean by awareness to hopefully make this clearer.

 ## R2.XXX (GH: #395) Reviewer 2 Feedback: page 14 bottom